Chamber of Commerce St Albans

 The Association gained its first employee at the second meeting held on 9th December 1907 when Mr Stanley Robinson was appointed Secretary at a remuneration of 10 guineas per annum.
 William Green was duly elected first President and Thomas Oakley Vice President for 1908.

 The first AGM was held on 8th February 1909, attended by 43 members.
 The venue was once again the Mayor's Parlour, and it was at this meeting that it was unanimously agreed to change the name to "St Albans & District Chamber of Commerce".
-Mr Green was promptly elected President for the ensuing years and continued until the election of Mr W Fisk in 1914.
+Mr Green was promptly elected President of the St Albans Chamber of Commerce for the ensuing years and continued until the election of Mr W Fisk in 1914.

 On the 7th November 1910, three years after the formation of the original Association, the Chamber proposed to increase the annual subscription of its members to 10 shillings and sixpence each.
 This was subsequently put to a Postcard referendum of the members with the result 85-For 23-Against.